mfms-ncsu/galant-js/0-system-test-plan.md

 Run these on both undirected and directed graphs; dfs-scc forces the graph to be directed.
 Make sure both the back and forward buttons/arrow keys work.
 The restart feature does not work consistently for some reason.
 This may be slow reaction for algorithms that ask for a start node.

-1. Run bfs on g-12; start at any node if undirected; at node 1 if directed; bfs does not have restart capability when some nodes are unreachable
+1. Run bfs on g-12; start at any node if undirected; at node 1 if directed; bfs does not have restart capability when some nodes are unreachable. ***Displayed messages may persist when an algorithm terminates, sometines resulting in strange behavior.***
 2. Run dfs on g-12; start anywhere if undirected; if directed, start at nodes 7, 4, and 1; also try an illegal starting point before choosing 4 (e.g. 11); dfs could be more informative about the edges it is exploring; and it could let you know when it's done (same for other search algorithms)
-3. (!)
-Run dfs-scc on g-12, starting at node 3, then 1.
-Use the restart feature to do a second run with a different sequence. *Restart will ignore changes to the graph*, e.g., changing directedness of edges [restart does not work if you run the algorithm to the end; not clear why]
+3. ***(!)
+Run dfs-scc on g-12,*** starting at node 3, then 1.
+Use the restart feature to do a second run with a different sequence. *Restart will ignore changes to the graph*, e.g., changing directedness of edges [restart may not work if you run the algorithm to the end; not clear why]
-4. During at least one of these runs, move nodes to see if the positions are preserved.
+4. ***(!)
+During at least one of these runs,*** move nodes to see if the positions are preserved.

 ### Shortest paths